bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 If you're interested in the checking addresses you don't own, I think that's also very feasible.
 I don't know if that's interesting.
 But I think that today your options are pretty bad.
-So I think at least on that front, yeah, we're kind of clearly better than the best way you have today to kind of look up the address of a balance that you don't already have in your wallet, of an address.
+So I think at least on that front, we're kind of clearly better than the best way you have today to kind of look up the address of a balance that you don't already have in your wallet, of an address.

 Speaker 4: 01:09:35